aashish-moktan/aashishmoktan.com.np/src/content/pages/en/about.md

 description: "I'm a software developer based in Kathmandu who has been crafting innovative solutions since 2022."
 layout: about
 lead: "I'm a Kathmandu based developer has been building for the web professionally since 2022.
 I specialize in crafting web applications."
-image: './src/assets/images/lene/lene-sobre-mi-2021.jpg'
+image: './src/assets/images/aashish/aashish-convocation.png'
 alt: 'Aashish sitting on a gym ball in front of her desk, apparently working'
 breakout:
   title: 'I live and work in Kathmandu'
-  intro: 'Since 2020, I have been living and working in Kathmandu, Nepal.
-I work with people all over the world.'
+  intro: 'Since 2022, I’ve been crafting code and chasing creativity from the vibrant heart of Kathmandu, Nepal—where the mountains meet the keyboard.'
 finalWords: "I am constantly readjusting my perspectives and optimizing the way I work.
 With every new project I learn something new, and every new website becomes the best I have ever made.
-My projects strive to make the web (the world?) a bit better, for the people, and for the planet."
+My projects strive to make the web (the world?) a bit better—for people, for the planet, and for whatever comes next."
 faq:
   title: "FAQ"
   abbr: "(Frequently Asked Questions)"
   intro: "OK, no one actually asks any of these things _frequently_, but I figured I'll answer them anyway."
   items:
-    - summary: "Why do you write in American English?"
+    - summary: " What do you enjoy most about being a developer?"
-      contents: "I've lived in Spain for a long time, and there are many words in Spanish that are spelled similarly to American English: ‘color’ / ‘color’, ‘organize’ / ‘organizar’.
-Spanish has become like a native language for me, and the American spelling just feels more natural.
-That said, I'm certainly not consistent with it, and British spelling likely appears somewhere."
+      contents: "I love the creative problem-solving aspect — turning ideas into working solutions that people can actually use.
+Whether it's building a smooth backend system or crafting a clean user experience, there's something deeply satisfying about making things that work and improve lives, even in small ways."
-    - summary: "How did you learn web development and design? "
+    - summary: "How do you approach learning new technologies? "
-      contents: "I'm still learning, certainly for a lifetime.
-It's the eternal repetition of learning and applying: building something.
-I always read some book about bash scripts, typography, grid layouts, JavaScript, web components.
-I read articles that people from the community so lovingly provide.
-When I build a new project, I always try to learn something new in the process.
-And so everything becomes more and more natural, logical, easy, and better, over time."
+      contents: "I believe in learning by building.
+When a new technology interests me, I dive in by creating small, real-world projects to understand its strengths and limitations.
+I combine hands-on practice with official documentation, community resources, and occasional deep dives into open-source code to sharpen my understanding."
 cta:
   title: "Let's talk!"
   desktop: 'A project becomes successful on the Internet when it looks good, feels good and works with clean, secure technology.
-Since 2008 I create compelling web experiences with attention to detail.'
+Since 2022 I create compelling web experiences with attention to detail.'
-  lead: "Send me a mail at [hola@lenesaile.com](mailto:hola@lenesaile.com) and tell me about your project, opportunities or whatever you have in mind!
+  lead: "Send me a mail at [aashiislama@gmail.com](aashiislama@gmail.com) and tell me about your project, opportunities or whatever you have in mind!
 I'm always up for a chat."
 ---

 I’ve always enjoyed working with code and building applications.
 In 2022, I began my journey as a backend developer using Node.js and Express, creating server-side logic and APIs that power web applications.